Last Updated on May 24, 2024 by Kittredge Cherry

-Julian of Norwich is a medieval English mystic who celebrated “Mother Jesus.”
-Her feast day, May 8, always falls near Mother’s Day.
+Julian of Norwich is a medieval English mystic who celebrated “Mother Jesus” and had important relationships with women.
+Her feast day, May 8, always falls near Mother’s Day in the United States.

-It’s not known if Julian herself was queer, but some of her ideas were.
-Julian is often listed with LGBTQ saints because of her genderbending visions of Jesus and God.
+She had some queer ideas about God, shared her hermit’s cell with a woman, and spent many days communing with another powerful woman mystic, Margery Kempe.
+Julian is also listed with LGBTQ saints because of her genderbending visions of Jesus and God.
 She wrote, “As truly as God is our Father, so truly is God our Mother.”

 Her discussions of Jesus as a mother sound radical even now, more than 600 years later.
 Her omnigendered vision of the Trinity fits with contemporary feminist and queer theology.